 10. Polydrugging and supplements don’t solve benzodiazepine withdrawal.

-Many benzodiazepine taperers inquire, “What can I take to get rid of my symptoms?”
 While the desire to lower or avoid suffering is understandable, the evidence for utilizing nearly all medication and supplements to “treat” benzodiazepine withdrawal is very low, unconvincing, or nonexistent.
 In fact, the British National Formulary and Dr. Ashton specifically warn against polydrugging and supplements.
 This does not mean you should avoid everything, including things you are medically advised to take.
-Rather, be your own advocate and do your own research, being aware medications and/or supplements are often ineffective at reducing withdrawal symptoms, while simultaneously carrying their own dependence and withdrawal potential, and are even sometimes even anecdotally reported to make things worse.
+Rather, be your own advocate, being aware medications and/or supplements are often ineffective at reducing withdrawal symptoms, while simultaneously carrying their own dependence and withdrawal potential, and are even sometimes even anecdotally reported to make things worse.
+We maintain a list of medications and supplements that may cause setbacks on our website.

 Hopefully you find these tips useful in your own journey.
 I wish you well.